The University uses the eBilling process. For further detailed information: http://www.stthomas.edu/businessoffice/ebilling/default.html

 - Encourage active engagement of parents, guardians and families in the developmental processes of their students, with attention to their own personal journeys as life-long learners and morally responsible citizens.

 - Provide current information on programs and trends within the university which assist parents, guardians and families in supporting their student through the Parent Resource website and StThomasPARENT monthly electronic newsletter.

-- Continue intentional interdepartmental collaborations, especially with Orientation & Registration, Family Weekend and Parent Network, to provide a robust service and response to concerns raised by parents, guardians and families.
+- Continue intentional interdepartmental collaborations, especially with Orientation & Registration and Homecoming/Family Weekend, to provide robust service and response to concerns raised by parents, guardians and families.